md-rejoyan-islam/change-background-color-by-giving-input-or-click-all-code-change-into-uppercase-/README.md

-## Change Background Color By Clicking Or Giving Input Hex Color code
+## Change Background Color By Clicking Or Giving Input Hex Color code and color code show in Uppercase
 ****

 ### Using Tools